ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 ```csharp
 public void OnMove(InputValue value)
 ```
 The parameter `InputValue`, not the actual Vector2, but a generic container that can hold any type.
 Since we have set the *Action* control type to `Vector2` we need to then get the Vector2 value.
+This value will then be convered to a Vector3.

 ```csharp
   /// <summary>